Skip to main content

 Graphic showing a cross section of a house to demonstrate how a mechanical ventilation with heat recovery system works.

-These systems tend to be made up of concealed ducting (piping) in ceiling cavities that lead to the heat exchanger unit in a cupboard or utility room (the loft is not recommended).
+These systems tend to be made up of concealed ducting (piping) in ceiling cavities that lead to the heat exchanger unit in a cupboard, utility room or loft.
 Some units have an automatic or manual boost setting which can be used when generating excessive moisture, such as when cooking or washing.
-Air filtration is commonly built into MVHR systems to prevent pollen and other particles from entering the home, which provides a more comfortable environment for allergy sufferers.
-Systems typically run continually at 80% efficiency and are inaudible during normal use.
+Air filtration is commonly built into MVHR systems to prevent pollen and other particles from entering the home, which provides a more comfortable environment for allergy sufferers and improves indoor air quality as the internal air contains fewer pollutants.
+Systems typically have between 80 – 90% heat recovery efficiency and are inaudible during normal use.

 What are the costs and savings of a MHVR system?

 MVHR systems do require servicing as all equipment such as filters and fans must be kept clean to ensure effective operation.
-MVHR systems start from around £3,000 but could cost well over £10,000, depending on the size and type of the system.
+For decentralised MVHR systems, prices start from £600 per fan, for MVHR systems they start from around £3,000 but could cost well over £10,000, depending on the size and type of the system.
 It can be difficult to retrofit MVHR because of the space needed for ducting and the unit, as well as the challenge of achieving the level of airtightness needed for MVHR to work effectively.

 Because the fresh air is pre-warmed, heat loss from ventilation is largely avoided.
 This means the householder can spend less on heating their property, reducing costs by around 25%, therefore saving money and ensuring a healthy, well-ventilated home.